Nudged Elastic Band in Topological Data Analysis: Results

 The National Longitudinal Study of Adolescent Health is a school-based study of American youth.
 In 1994-95 a sample of high schools and middle schools was chosen, and when possible each high school was paired with a sister middle school from the same community.
 The students from each school were asked to list up to five of their closest female friends who attend their school or their sister school, and likewise for their male friends.

-\citet{Moody} creates network graphs from the survey data.
-Each student is represented by a vertex, and the edge between two students exists if each student listed the other as a close friend.
+In \cite{Moody}, Moody creates network graphs from the survey data.
+Each student is represented by a vertex, and the edge between two students exists if each student listed the other as a friend.
 We analyze the graph for the students from ``Countryside High School,'' a pseudonym used by Moody, and its sister middle school.
-Of the 1,147 students from this community who participated in the survey, 20 shared no connections with any others and were removed from the graph.
+Of the 1,147 students from this community who participated in the survey, 20 students shared no connections with any others and were removed from the graph.

-Figure \ref{fig: SocialNetwork_scode_race} illustrates the following interesting structure in this graph.
+Figure~\ref{fig: SocialNetwork_scode_race} illustrates the following interesting structure in this graph.
 Most of the students can be placed into one of four groups, containing a majority of white high schoolers, nonwhite high schoolers, white middle schoolers, or nonwhite middle schoolers.
 There are many friendships between students in the same group.
 In addition, there are a significant number of friendships between groups of the same school or race category.
 However, their are very few friendships between groups with neither category in common.

-Our goal is to use our Morse theory approach to recover this structure.
-We use stress majorization, an optimization strategy in multidimensional scaling \citep{Cox}, to embed the vertices of the graph as a data set $X \subset \R^5$ in a manner distorting the shortest path metric as little as possible.
+We illustrate how our method can recover relevant structure in this graph.
 The shortest path distance between vertices $v$ and $w$ is the fewest number of edges one must cross to travel from $v$ to $w$.
+To represent the graph as a point cloud we use stress majorization, an optimization strategy in multidimensional scaling \cite{CoxCox}, to embed the vertices of the graph as a data set $X \subset \R^5$ in a manner distorting the shortest path metric as little as possible.
+The choice of embedding dimension is not critical in this example --- we have tested our method on embeddings in $\R^n$ for $2 \leq n \leq 8$ and obtained the same CW complex models, where higher choices of $n$ allow for smaller distortion of the shortest path metric.
 Each point $x \in X$ corresponds to a student, and we regard the resulting set $X$ as our input data set.